 Mistake 12: Only staying in the resort

 However, we highly recommend to spend some time outside the property to experience Costa Rica beyond the resort.
 Book a day trip or two, check out the local town, go to a typical restaurant or rent a car for a day and drive around.
-There’s so much to see in Costa Rica that it would be a shame if all you saw was the pool and buffet everyday!
+There’s so much to see in Costa Rica that it would be a shame if all you saw was your room, the pool and buffet everyday!

 Also, you don’t have to stay at a resort your entire time in Costa Rica.
 You can spoil yourself with 1 or 2 nights and then spend the rest of your days exploring the country to have a well rounded vacation.